plone/plone.recipe.zope2zeoserver/README.txt

   The name of the effective user for the ZEO process.
 Defaults to not setting an effective user.

+invalidation-queue-size
+  The invalidation-queue-size used for the ZEO server.
+Defaults to 100.

 zeo-log
   The filename of the ZEO log file.
 Defaults to var/log/${partname}.log

+storage-number
+  The number used to identify a storage.

 file-storage
   The filename where the ZODB data file will be stored.